Interviewsand Articles

 The early Americans understood the forces of evil.
 They're sometimes thought to be very idealistic, but the reason they were was because they thought they had found a way to control the evil sources in human personality.

-RW: You're talking about the tri-partite structure of the new government, I take it.
-The balance of powers—this was their strategy to thwart the forces of these darker elements gaining control over the whole system.
+RW: You're talking about the tri-partite structure of our government, I take it - the balance of powers.
+This was their strategy to thwart the forces of these darker elements gaining control over the whole system.

 RW: Do you have any reflections on a promising way of taking into account these darker forces?